AndreiMaksimovich/Audiobook-Player/README.md

 This project is currently in an early development stage.

-It is intended to serve as a universal platform for distributing public-domain audiobooks, featuring both a dedicated server solution and a mobile client for the web, Android, and iOS.
+It is intended to serve as a universal platform for distributing public-domain audiobooks, featuring both a dedicated server solution, kubernetes cluster solution and a mobile client for the web, Android, and iOS.

 The server is built with Node.js and uses MySQL/MariaDB as its database layer.